Skip to main content

 Drives most of the live feed today

-Quarterly portfolio recompute on documented factor scores.
-Names enter on rerank promotion and exit on rerank dropout.
+Portfolio recomputed every quarter on written-down factor scores.
+Stocks enter on rerank promotion and exit on rerank dropout.
 Mid-quarter exits only on structural-trend break, ATR-based stop or regime alert.

 Strategies QMJ · Residual momentum · Sector-neutral momentum · Low-vol quality · Persistent quality · Vol-targeted basket